Graylog2/documentation/pages/faq.rst

 Can Graylog automatically clean old data?
 -----------------------------------------

-Absolutely, please see here.
+Absolutely, please see 'here <http://docs.graylog.org/en/1.2/pages/index_model.html?highlight=retention>'_.

 Does Graylog support LDAP / AD and its groups?
 ----------------------------------------------

 Yup, we’re all over this too.
-See this.
+See 'this <http://docs.graylog.org/en/1.2/pages/users_roles.html?highlight=ldap#external-authentication>'_.

 Do we have a user audit log for compliance?
 -------------------------------------------